ItokawaK/MoNaS/README.md

 ### Genome references
 MoNaS requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, re.bed) for each mosquito species.
-Actually, accurate information for VGSC exons (in gff3 format) is the hurt of this pipeline.
+Actually, accurate information for VGSC exons (in gff3 format) is the heart of this pipeline.
 Currently, we have prepared reference files of three species of mosquitos, *Aedes aegypti*, *Aedes albopictus* and *Culex quinquefasciatus* which will be uploaded somewhere (please wait for a while).